Virginia Commonwealth University offers nondegree admission for visiting students or those interested in receiving licensure.

 Create an account to begin the application process.
 After your application is approved, you will receive an email with instructions on how to set up your VCU eID and register for courses.

-Bring two forms of valid, government-issued identification, along with the following:
+In-person registration for classes that begin in the Spring 2019 semester will be open in October.
+You should bring two forms of valid, government-issued identification, along with the following:

-- Certification of Eligibility
+- Certificate of Eligibility form

-- Course request form (or you can register with eServices later)
+- Course Request Form (or you can register with eServices later)

 Register for classes